KDCube is built around apps

 return {"ok": False, "error": {"code": "unsupported_job"}}

 @on_job is not a public route and not a widget operation.
-It should validate work_kind, load durable ids from payload, and update bundle-owned execution/result state.
+It should validate work_kind, load durable ids from payload, and update app-owned execution or result state.
 Until proc acknowledges the stream message, retry is possible.

-The versatile sample shows how one bundle can combine a standard ReAct conversation workflow with decorated widget endpoints, bundle APIs, Telegram webhook/Mini App surfaces, attachment handling, and a custom SPA main view.
-It is the best current public reference for how entrypoint methods, tools_descriptor.py, ui/main/, and ui/widgets/ fit together.
+The workspace sample shows how one app can combine a ReAct conversation workflow with decorated widget endpoints, APIs, Telegram webhook/Mini App surfaces, attachment handling, and a custom SPA main view.
+It is the best current public reference for how entrypoint methods, per-agent consumer configuration, ui/main/, and ui/widgets/ fit together.

 View entrypoint.py on GitHub →